KuciaGuillaume/UnityDmiReader/docs/error.md

 - Update or convert the DMI file to the compatible version (4.0).
 - If you are using a third-party tool to generate the DMI file, check if it supports generating files in the compatible version.
+- In the event that upgrading your DMI file to version 4.0 is not feasible, you could attempt to alter the "private string _targetVersion" variable at the beginning of the file by changing its value.
+However, be aware that this might cause the script to behave unpredictably, or unhandled issues may arise.

 ---